An improved sum-product bound for quaternions: Preliminaries

 \begin{theorem} Let $\epsilon > 0$.
 Then there exists a constant $A = A_\epsilon > 0$ such that whenever $\pts$ is a finite set of points in $\HH^2$, and $\lines$ is a finite set of quaternionic lines in $\HH^2$. \end{theorem} As a consequence, we have the following upper bound on the number of {\em $k$-rich lines} determined by a finite set in $\HH^2$: \begin{corollary} Let $\epsilon > 0$.
 Then for any set $\pts$ of points in $\HH^2$ and, for any integer $k \geq 2$, the number of quaternionic lines containing at least $k$ points of $\pts$, denoted by $n_k$, satisfies \end{corollary}

 Next, we use Corollary~\ref{co:solymosi-tao} to obtain the following upper bound on the number of collinear triples: \begin{lemma} Let $\epsilon > 0$.
-For a finite set $A$ of quaternions, let $T$ be the number of collinear triples in $A \times A \subset \HH^2$.
+For a finite set $A$ of quaternions, let $T$ be the number of collinear triples in $A \times A \subset \HH^2$ (where the points in a triple are not necessarily distinct).
 Then \end{lemma} \begin{proof} Consider a partitioning of the set of lines into dyadic blocks, where the $i^{th}$ block consists of lines containing between $2^i$ and $2^{i+1}$ points, with $1 \leq i \leq \lceil \log |A| \rceil$.
 Let $n_i$ be the number of lines in the $i^{th}$ set.
 Then the number of collinear triples is